s-0-u-l-z/SubdomainNotifier/README.md

 ## Troubleshooting
 - Ensure the webhook URL is correctly set and active.
 - Check your internet connection if the script cannot reach the target website.
-- Ensure Python dependencies are installed using `pip install -r requirements.txt`.
+- Ensure Python dependencies are installed using `pip install httpx-toolkit` and `pip install subfinder`.

 ## Contributing
 Feel free to submit issues or pull requests to improve this tool.
 Contributions are welcome!